-- AUST290.144.1 If a partner or employee of the Firm were to serve as an Officer (including management of an Administration) or as a Director of an Audit Client, or as an employee in a position to exert direct and significant influence over the subject matter of the Audit Engagement, the threats created would be so significant no safeguard could reduce the threats to an Acceptable Level.
-Consequently, if such an individual were to accept such a position the only course of action is for the Firm to refuse to perform, or to withdraw from, the Audit Engagement. - 290.145 The position of company secretary has different implications in different jurisdictions.
+- 290.146 If a partner or employee of the Firm serves as a Director or Officer of an Audit Client, the self-review and self-interest threats created would be so significant that no safeguards could reduce the threats to an Acceptable Level.
+Accordingly, no partner or employee shall serve as a Director or Officer of an Audit Client12. - AUST290.146.1 If a partner or employee of the Firm were to serve as an Officer (including management of an Administration) or as a Director of an Audit Client, or as an employee in a position to exert direct and significant influence over the subject matter of the Audit Engagement, the threats created would be so significant no safeguard could reduce the threats to an Acceptable Level.
+Consequently, if such an individual were to accept such a position the only course of action is for the Firm to refuse to perform, or to withdraw from, the Audit Engagement. - 290.147 The position of company secretary has different implications in different jurisdictions.
 Duties may range from administrative duties, such as personnel management and the maintenance of company records and registers, to duties as diverse as ensuring that the company complies with regulations or providing advice on corporate governance matters.
-Generally, this position is seen to imply a close association with the entity. - 290.146 If a partner or employee of the Firm serves as company secretary for an Audit Client, selfreview and advocacy threats are created that would generally be so significant that no safeguards could reduce the threats to an Acceptable Level.
-Despite paragraph 290.144, when this practice is specifically permitted under local law, professional rules or practice, and provided management makes all relevant decisions, the duties and activities shall be limited to those of a routine and administrative nature, such as preparing minutes and maintaining statutory returns.
-In those circumstances, the significance of any threats shall be evaluated and safeguards applied when necessary to eliminate the threats or reduce them to an Acceptable Level. - AUST290.146.1 As the company secretary of a company incorporated in Australia is an Officer under the Corporations Act 2001, no Partner or employee of a Firm shall act in the position of the company secretary of an Audit Client.
-If such an individual were to accept such a position the only course of action is for the Firm to refuse to perform, or withdraw from, the Audit Engagement. - 290.147 Performing routine administrative services to support a company secretarial function or providing advice in relation to company secretarial administration matters does not generally create threats to Independence, as long as client management makes all relevant decisions.
+Generally, this position is seen to imply a close association with the entity. - 290.148 If a partner or employee of the Firm serves as company secretary for an Audit Client, self-review and advocacy threats are created that would generally be so significant that no safeguards could reduce the threats to an Acceptable Level.
+Despite paragraph 290.146, when this practice is specifically permitted under local law, professional rules or practice, and provided management makes all relevant decisions, the duties and activities shall be limited to those of a routine and administrative nature, such as preparing minutes and maintaining statutory returns.
+In those circumstances, the significance of any threats shall be evaluated and safeguards applied when necessary to eliminate the threats or reduce them to an Acceptable Level. - AUST290.148.1 As the company secretary of a company incorporated in Australia is an Officer under the Corporations Act 2001, no Partner or employee of a Firm shall act in the position of the company secretary of an Audit Client.
+If such an individual were to accept such a position the only course of action is for the Firm to refuse to perform, or withdraw from, the Audit Engagement.